AneLivB/SGP/README.md

 ### SGP folder

+-   **0_Raw_data_processing.qmd**: contains the script for processing the raw data files

--   **SGP.qmd**: contains the script for processing and analysing the data, and producing the tables and figures
+-   **1_SGP.qmd**: contains the script for processing and analysing the data, and producing the tables and figures

     -   The code chunks **setup** and **packages** sets up the file.paths and packages used in the script

     -   Each code chunk is marked with a *#\| label* related to the action or outcome of that specific chunk

     -   The entire code is written with **R**

+-   **2_SGP_extra**: contains the script for further exploration of the data and additional figures

+-   **3_SGP_Gapfilling**: contains the script to locate missing data for manual inspection and a function to detect loci > 20% missing data.

 -   **Data/Raw**: contains the raw data (*Genemarker* allele reports) from Rack 154-156 for all treatments (**Do not change**)